Mmaz1988/xle-glueworkbench-interface/README.md

 			-i $outputfile -o $displayfile]
 ```

 - The GSWB allows for activation of semantic parsing by the GSWB.
 This variable is set in the xlerc file.
-FChange the value in the following line of code from 0 to 1.
+Change the value in the following line of code from 0 to 1.

 ```
 # activate semantic parser (1/0)